harishkumarreddy2/fftf/README.md

 # FFTF
 Flat File Transformation factory

-Transform a flat text file into structured/semistructured format by using data marking key file.
+Transform a flat text file into structured/semistructured format by using data marking key file known as key_map.

 #### Command to execute:
 ```